twoojoo/twoojoo/README.md

 > 2022/01 - now

-- **Integrated third-party APIs** from external applications into web platforms.
+- **Integrated third-party API**s from external applications into web platforms.
 - Balanced **design principles** with product timelines and partner-specific requirements
 - Migrate the integrations codebase from a monolithic to **microservices** architecture.